 It is not unusual for dogs to break their nails, but just like us, breaking or tearing a nail can be a very painful experience.
 Your dog may break part of their nail off completely or tear the nail so that some of it remains.
 This might be a result of your dog catching their nail on surfaces such as soft furnishings or grassy areas, or they might injure their nail whilst running around.
 If your dog breaks their nails often, it may be a good idea to take them to the vet, as this can be a sign of SLO (Symmetrical Lupoid Onychodystrophy), a disease affecting the nails.

 Although extensive damage may have to be treated by a vet, there are things you can do at home to help.
-We go through what to do if your dog’s nail breaks.
+Below, we go through what to do if your dog’s nail breaks.

 Dog Nail Structure

 The outside of a dog’s nail is made of keratin.
 This part of the nail is hard and dead, so it is not painful for dogs when it is cut.
 However, inside of the nail is a supply of blood and nerves known as the quick.
 If your dog’s nail is damaged deep enough to reach the quick, then it will bleed a lot and be painful for them.

 If your dog hurts its nail, they may yelp or limp around.
 If you suspect a broken nail, here’s what to do when your dog’s nail breaks:

 1. Restrain Your Dog

 Your dog will be in pain, so it is important to restrain them properly when you are looking at their paw.
 This will prevent your dog from causing any further damage to their nail by moving around.
 A muzzle may be used as an extra precaution – even if they are usually friendly, your dog might snap if they are in pain.

 To restrain them, wrap your arms around your dog and bring them close to your body whilst holding their head away.
 If your dog likes to wriggle, get someone else to hold them whist you look at the nail.